veermetri05/controller-plugin/README.md

 ## Installation

-Download the zip file, extract it's content to the plugins folder.
+Download the [zip file](https://github.com/veermetri05/controller-plugin/archive/refs/heads/main.zip), extract it's content to the plugins folder or select the zip file for installation.

 ## How to use